TeenLife

 I was fortunate for the first 20 years of my career to work for best-selling author John C. Maxwell.
 My kids knew how important he was to so many and were fortunate enough to build a relationship with John and his wife, Margaret.
 Interacting with the Maxwells en-abled them to overcome social intimidation and to see noteworthy people as “human.”
 Today, my kids are not star-struck with celebrities and are comfortable interfacing with people of all ages.

 When I speak of chasing a big goal, I mean aiming for a target that has deep meaning to the student, one that stretches their capacity and that has high stakes.
-As a young teen, my son became heavily involved in community theatre programs, and felt he wanted to enter the entertainment industry, film and television.
+As a young teen, my son became heavily involved in community theatre programs and felt he wanted to enter the entertainment industry, film and television.
 So, my wife and I decided to let Jonathan pursue his big dream at 16 years old.
 At the time, she was home-schooling him, so we had a bit more freedom with his time.

 After confirming the seriousness of his ambition, he and his mother moved from Atlanta to Los Angeles for seven months to try his hand at acting.
 He did all the work to see if this industry really was his passion.
 The experience was revealing, as you can imagine.
-He soon recognized that actors do play a role (literally) in that field, but the real influencers are the storytellers.
+He soon recognized that actors play a role (literally) in that field, but the real influencers are the storytellers.
 The ones behind the camera, not in front of it.

 When he moved back home, Jonathan was a different young man, more passionate and clear about where his talents lie.
 He later earned a degree in screenwriting and entered a career in storytelling.
 He’s writing scripts every week.
 I believe the key was allowing Jonathan to chase a big goal.
 Suddenly, he had ambition.